"May 26, 2015 -- Cystic fibrosis has been a frightening fact of life for Paige Ellens and her mother, Sharla, since Paige was born 17 years ago.

 Based on population pharmacokinetic analysis, age [range: 18 to 85 years (n=378)] and gender [female (n=175), male (n=203)] do not affect exposure of siltuximab.

 A population pharmacokinetic analysis (based on pre-existing renal function) was carried out with data from 377 patients enrolled in clinical trials, including 176 with normal renal function (CLCr ≥ 90 mL/min), 122 with mild renal impairment (CLCr 60 to < 90 mL/min), 75 with moderate renal impairment (CLCr 30 to < 60 mL/min), and 3 with severe renal impairment (CLCr 15 to 29 mL/min).
-The apparent clearance of siltuximab was similar in patients with preexisting mild, moderate and severe renal impairment (CLCr 15 to < 90 mL/min) compared to patients with normal renal function.
+The apparent clearance of siltuximab was similar in patients with pre-existing mild, moderate and severe renal impairment (CLCr 15 to < 90 mL/min) compared to patients with normal renal function.
 The potential effect of end stage renal disease on siltuximab pharmacokinetics cannot be determined as clinical and pharmacokinetic data are available from only one patient.

-A population pharmacokinetic analysis (based on pre-existing hepatic function) was carried out with data from 377 patients with enrolled in clinical trials, including 302 with normal hepatic function, 72 with mild hepatic impairment (Child-Pugh A), and 3 with moderate hepatic impairment (Child-Pugh B).
+A population pharmacokinetic analysis (based on pre-existing hepatic function) was carried out with data from 377 patients enrolled in clinical trials, including 302 with normal hepatic function, 72 with mild hepatic impairment (Child-Pugh A), and 3 with moderate hepatic impairment (Child-Pugh B).
 The apparent clearance of siltuximab was similar in patients with pre-existing mild and moderate hepatic impairment (Child-Pugh Class A and B) compared to patients with normal hepatic function.
 The potential effect of severe hepatic impairment on siltuximab pharmacokinetics cannot be determined as clinical and pharmacokinetic data are not available.

-The clinical efficacy and safety of SYLVANT for the treatment of patients with MCD was established in Study 1, a phase 2, multinational, randomized (2:1) double blind, placebo controlled study.
+The clinical efficacy and safety of SYLVANT for the treatment of patients with MCD was established in Study 1, a Phase 2, multinational, randomized (2:1) double blind, placebo controlled study.
 In this study 53 patients were randomized to Best Supportive Care (BSC) and SYLVANT at a dose of 11 mg/kg every 3 weeks and 26 patients were randomized to BSC and placebo.
 The median age was 48 years (range 20 to 78), 66% male, 48% Asian, 39% White, 4% Black or African American, 7% other.
 The histological subtype of MCD was similar in both treatment arms, with 33% hyaline vascular subtype, 23% plasmacytic subtype and 44% mixed subtype.
 Treatment was continued until treatment failure (defined as disease progression based on increase in symptoms, radiologic progression or deterioration in performance status) or unacceptable toxicity.

 The major efficacy outcome of the study was durable tumor and symptomatic response, defined as tumor response (PR and CR based on modified International Working Group response criteria for malignant lymphoma) assessed by independent review and complete resolution or stabilization of MCD symptoms.
-Thirty-four MCD related symptoms were prospectively identified were collected and graded according to the NCI-CTCAE v 4, by investigator.
+Thirty-four MCD related signs and symptoms prospectively identified were collected and graded according to the NCI-CTCAE v 4, by investigators.
 A durable response was defined as tumor and symptomatic response that persisted for a minimum of 18 weeks without treatment failure.
-The durable tumor and symptomatic response in the SYLVANT arm 34% compared to 0% in the placebo arm (95% CI: 11.1, 54.8; p=0.0012).
+The durable tumor and symptomatic response in the SYLVANT arm was 34% compared to 0% in the placebo arm (95% CI: 11.1, 54.8; p=0.0012).

 Other analyses included tumor response, time to treatment failure and an increase in hemoglobin of 1.5 g/dL or more, in patients who were anemic at time of study entry, at week 13.
 The results are summarized in Table 5.